johnstonskj/datalog-specs/book/src/vnd_datalog_text/x_iana.md

     <dd>
 This media type does include program code for a Datalog interpreter to execute.
-However, as Datalog is a restricted deductive logic language it's execution environment is limited to entailment and query, and not capable of general purpose programming.
+However, as Datalog is a restricted deductive logic language its execution environment is limited to entailment and query, and not capable of general purpose programming.

 The Datalog language does contain references to additional resources